1 Introduction: What facts do we want to explain?

 “Happy families are all alike; every unhappy family is unhappy in its own way.” - Tolstoy, Anna Karenina

 Economists have noted that countries that have higher GDP per capita also tend to be similar along several dimensions.
-To an extent, this is unsurprising; if we think about real GDP as the amount of production occuring within a country in a given period of time, then those countries must either be using more of the factors of production or using the existing factors more effectively.
-Solow was focused on post-Industial Revolution growth when investment in physical capital (think machinery, factories, and so on) was important, and it turns out those are still correlated with high levels of GPD per capita.
+To an extent, this is unsurprising; if we think about real GDP as the amount of production occurring within a country in a given period of time, then those countries must either be using more of the factors of production or using the existing factors more effectively.
+Solow was focused on post-Industrial Revolution growth when investment in physical capital (think machinery, factories, and so on) was important, and it turns out those are still correlated with high levels of GDP per capita.

-A key feature of physical capital is that it issomething that is produced, through investment.
+A key feature of physical capital is that it is itself produced, through investment.
 Investment is financed by saving.
 Although not all investment is financed by domestic saving (and not all investment is investment in physical capital), the rate of saving (how much output that isn’t consumed) is also positively correlated with GDP per capita.

 In short, countries that are richer (on a per capita or per worker basis) tend to be similar in a number of dimensions: they have more physical capital (financed through higher savings rates), higher levels of human capital, and are more productive.
 These will also be true in the Solow growth model.